 When two Symphonie satellites were orbited in December 1974 and August 1975, they marked multiple key firsts for European space – and for the participating Airbus predecessor companies.
 However, there was a “catch,” which was to drive European decisions in space programmes for years to come.

 The Symphonie spacecraft resulted from a French/German cooperative agreement signed in 1963 by President Charles de Gaulle and Chancellor Konrad Adenauer.
-The goal was to build on the countries’ early experience with satellites (including France’s Asterix, lofted in 1965 on the country’s Diamant launcher; Germany's AZUR, orbited in 1969 on an U.S. Scout-B rocket; and the Franco-German DIAL satellite, lofted in 1970 by a Diamant B launcher version).
+The goal was to build on the two countries’ early experience with satellites including France’s first spacecraft, Asterix, which made history with its 1965 liftoff aboard a French-built Diamant A launch vehicle.
+Other trailblazing spacecraft include Germany's AZUR, orbited in 1969 on an U.S. Scout-B rocket; and the Franco-German DIAL satellite, lofted in 1970 by a Diamant B launcher version.

 This high-level agreement set the way for the future, forming the first European communications satellite system.
 Symphonie-A and Symphonie-B also were the world’s first three-axis stabilised communications satellite in geostationary orbit with a bipropellant propulsion system, meaning the spacecraft were maintained in a fixed orientation: providing a stable platform for relay duties via its antennas aimed at the Earth, and the power-generating solar panels that face toward the Sun.